171930433/vtk-examples/src/PythonicAPI.md

 [PineRootConnectivity](/PythonicAPI/VisualizationAlgorithms/PineRootConnectivity) | Applying the connectivity filter to remove noisy isosurfaces.
 [PineRootConnectivityA](/PythonicAPI/VisualizationAlgorithms/PineRootConnectivityA) | The isosurface, with no connectivity filter applied.
 [PineRootDecimation](/PythonicAPI/VisualizationAlgorithms/PineRootDecimation) | Applying the decimation and connectivity filters to remove noisy isosurfaces and reduce data size.
+[PlateVibration](/PythonicAPI/VisualizationAlgorithms/PlateVibration) | Demonstrates the motion of a vibrating beam.
 [PointDataSubdivision](/PythonicAPI/Visualization/PointDataSubdivision) | Demonstrates the use of the vtkLinearSubdivisionFilter and vtkButterflySubdivisionFilter.
 [ProgrammableGlyphFilter](/PythonicAPI/Visualization/ProgrammableGlyphFilter) | Generate a custom glyph at each point.
 [ProgrammableGlyphs](/PythonicAPI/Visualization/ProgrammableGlyphs) | Generate programmable glyphs.